Peer pressure is when you feel like you have to do something because everyone else is doing it.

 Sex should never be a pressured act and needs careful planning and talking about.

 The decision to stop having sex

-If a person has had sex before, that person can still make the decision not to have sex from now on, sometimes for religious reasons.
-Other people may try to pressure them into having sex again, making the argument that after someone loses his/her virginity there is nothing else left to lose.
+If a person has had sex before, they can still make the decision not to have sex from now on.
+Sometimes this is for religious reasons.
+Other people may try to pressure them into having sex again.
+They might make the argument that after someone loses his/her virginity there is nothing else left to lose.

-When a person decides to stop having sex, for whatever reason, it is easy for his/her partner to feel hurt or cheated, and to accuse the other person of being selfish and unfeeling.
+When a person decides to stop having sex, for whatever reason, it is easy for their partner to feel hurt or cheated.
+They might accuse the other person of being selfish and unfeeling.
 These feelings may lead to a break-up because that relationship isn’t fulfilling his/her sexual desires anymore.

-If you think your partner will break up with you because you won’t have sex with him/her, you may have to ask yourself whether it was a worthwhile relationship in the first place.
-Remember: your value and worth do not lie in your sexual appeal or in what other people think of you, but in how you view and respect yourself.
+If you think your partner will break up with you because you won’t have sex with them, you may have to ask yourself whether it was a worthwhile relationship in the first place.
+Remember: your value and worth do not lie in your sexual appeal or in what other people think of you.
+Your value and worth lie in how you view and respect yourself.